bcspragu/fineprint/README.md

 ## TODO

+- [ ] Follow redirects
+- [ ] Add rate-limiting
+  - Separately for sent emails and overall requests
+    - Because not all requests will send emails, and emails aren't super expensive but LLMs can be
 - [ ] Let the user know when we had to trim the diff down
   - Alternatively, chunk up the diff and reassemble it after
   - Though this could get arbitrarily expensive